m59peacemaker/js-wark/README.md

 ## Why?

-Because coordinating events and values that change with code is an often unwieldy, intellectually-painful task for a human, and we should prefer to tell machines how to do it for us with words we would use among friends... albeit technical, pedantic friends.
+Coordinating events and values that change with code is often an unwieldy, intellectually-painful task for a human.
+We should prefer to tell machines to do it for us with words we would use among friends... albeit technical, pedantic friends.

-Also, these fancy human words should have some qualities that let them roll off the tongue for hours on in without causing us to go mute at some point.
+These fancy human words should have qualities that let them roll off the tongue for hours without causing us to go mute at some point.
 I was trying to get to the point that we want to avoid complexity walls, but my analogy didn't work out.
 HELP WANTED: good analogy.

 Let's look at some expressions of the same goal - a simple counter.